allenai/vampire/README.md

 python -m scripts.train -c training_config/classifier.jsonnet -s model_logs/clf -e CLASSIFIER -d -1
 ```

 To run on a GPU, run with `-d 0` (or any other available CUDA device number)

 This command will output training logs at `model_logs/clf`.

+The dataset sample (specified by `THROTTLE`) is governed by the global seed supplied to the trainer; the same seed will result in the same subsampling of training data.
+You can set an explicit seed by passing the additional flag `-x` to the `train` module.

 With 200 examples, we report an accuracy of 83.9 +- 0.9 over 5 random seeds.
 Note that your results may vary beyond these bounds in the low-resource setting with different seeds.